If you’re not nurturing relationships, you’re throwing away good business and hot referral leads.

-In his book, The Start-Up of You, LinkedIn’s executive chairman and cofounder Reid Hoffman says the best way to strengthen a relationship is to ask how you can help another person.
+Asking for help is not a weakness.
+In fact, it’s now cool—but only if you’re genuine.
+LinkedIn co-founder Reid Hoffman put it best in his book, The Start-Up of You, in which he explained that the best way to strengthen a relationship is to ask how you can help another person.
 He writes, “The second best way is to let yourself be helped.
 As Ben Franklin recommended, ‘If you want to make a friend, let someone do you a favor.’”

 Make nurturing relationships a priority.
 Keep reaching out and preserving your most valuable sales asset—your referral network.

 For more on referral selling, tune into my new sales TV show—Back in the Black on The Sales Experts Channel.
 New episodes premiere on the third Tuesday of every month at 2:00 Pacific/5:00 Eastern.
 The first episode is available now on demand.

 (Featured image attribution: Anna Schvets)